 How Many Seeds to Plant

 Squash plants are high-producing.
 That means just 1-2 plants per person is all you will need to feed your family for a season.
 I remember my first year planting squash.
 I did 10 mounds of plants and the shock was boarder line frightening.
 Imagine one day you have a few zucchini showing up then just a few days later 50.
 And they kept coming and coming and coming.
 That was a big lesson that year.
-1 or 2 plants per person is usually all you need to have enough zucchini to eat and fill a freezer for the year ahead.
+1 or 2 plants per person are usually all you need to have enough zucchini to eat and fill a freezer for the year ahead.

 Planting Squash – Basic Tips